Taste North Carolina

-In summary, the survey that we sent to our sample groups was a great beta test survey that will help us further understand how to frame our questions and how to best reach the peoples and communities of North Carolina.
+In summary, the survey that we sent to our sample groups was a great beta test survey that will help us further understand how to frame our questions and how to best reach the people and communities of North Carolina.

 History of Pimento Cheese

 While often described strictly as a “southern food,” the origins of pimento cheese aren’t as “southern” as you may think.
 This concoction of cheddar cheese, pimento peppers, and mayonnaise actually originated in New York.
-While the recipe began to circulate among farmers in the 1870s, pimento cheese was not being commercially made and sold until 1910.
+While the recipe began to circulate among farmers in the 1870s, pimento cheese was not commercially made and sold until 1910.
 It was frequently used as a sandwich spread, and also as a dip for chips and crackers.

 The reason that pimento cheese is known as a “southern food” is because of the way that the dish became commercial.
-Popular brands selling pimento cheese had the dish manufactured in the south because it was cheaper.
+Popular brands selling pimento cheese had the dish manufactured in the South because it was cheaper.
 Because of this, pimento cheese slowly began to be recognized as a staple of the South and shifted away from its association with New York.

 Today, the most popular brands of pimento cheese across the country are Pawleys Island Specialty Foods’ Palmetto Cheese Spread, Duke Pimento Cheese, Ruth’s Pimento Cheese Spread, and Di Prato’s Pimento Cheese.

 Pimento cheese can be a controversial food; you either love it, you hate it, or you’ve never heard of it.
-The goal of our research was to (1) determine whether the home state state/region and the age of an individual affects whether a person has heard of and enjoys pimento cheese, and (2) determine whether pimento cheese is strictly a “southern food.”
+The goal of our research was to (1) determine whether the home state/region and the age of an individual affect whether a person has heard of and enjoys pimento cheese, and (2) determine whether pimento cheese is strictly a “southern food.”

-To answer these primary questions, our team created a survey as both a Google Form and hard copy.
+To answer these primary questions, our team created a survey as both a Google Form and a hard copy.
 The survey was distributed at a local farmer’s market, the Pumpkin Festival, and through group messages with peers.